MicrosoftDocs/nav-content.nb-no/dynamics-nav-app/includes/nav_setup_md.md

-Installasjon av Microsoft Dynamics NAV 2017
+Installasjonsprogram for Microsoft Dynamics NAV 2017